What are coronaviruses?

 Small scientific studies show ferrets are susceptible to SARS-CoV-2 infection and may develop illness.
 What does this mean for ferret owners?
-If you are sick with COVID-19 symptoms, have someone else care for your ferrets and wash your hands thoroughly before and after contact.
+If you are sick with COVID-19 symptoms, have someone else care for your ferret if possible, and wash your hands thoroughly before and after contact.
 It also means ferrets may be able to play a role in human vaccine development.

 Can my pet infect me with COVID-19?

 Per the CDC, "At this time, there is no evidence that companion animals, such as dogs and cats, can spread COVID-19 or that they might be a source of infection in the United States."

 Transmission primarily occurs person-to-person when there is contact with an infected person’s bodily secretions, such as saliva or mucus droplets in a cough or sneeze, or in aerosolized form.
 Transmission via touching a contaminated surface or object (also called a fomite) and then touching the mouth, nose, or eyes is also possible, but is thought to be a lesser route.
 Smooth (non-porous) surfaces (countertops, door knobs) transmit viruses better than porous materials (paper money, pet fur) because porous and fibrous materials absorb and trap the virus, making it harder to contract through simple touch.

 If you want to be very cautious, don't let other people outside of your household handle your pets at this time—the exception being if your pet needs veterinary care.
 Since we have all been asked to stay 6 feet away from other people when out of our homes, this is achievable.
 Social distancing applies to the whole household, not just the human members!